open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 You cannot go to the above registration form again.
 If you are in this situation, look at the ** [Second element of Troubleshooting in this page](#Troubleshooting)**

 Next, fill out the configurations.
 Your name must be the same and should match your GitHub name so we can easily locate your community in Virtual Intern Nation.
-Pick **Virtual Intern Nation (vi)** for nation as in the example below. **After filling out your configurations, remember to save a screenshot of the configuration page so that you can post it on the [Gitter chat](https://gitter.im/open-learning-exchange/chat) after submitting your registration request.**
+Pick **Virtual Intern Nation (vi)** for nation as in the example below. **After filling out your configurations, remember to save a screenshot of the configuration page so that you can post it on the [Discord server](https://discord.gg/mtgGD4EnYW) after submitting your registration request.**

 ![Configurations](images/vi-configuration.png)